ashleysommer/pynecktie/docs/pynecktie/middleware.md

 ```

 If you want to schedule a background task to run after the loop has started,
-Sanic provides the `add_task` method to easily do so.
+Necktie provides the `add_task` method to easily do so.

 ```python
 async def notify_server_started_after_five_seconds():